top of page

 DBMT had many great things to help patients and their families while inpatient but while one parent stayed every night at the hospital with Preston and the other left very late at night with our two very young girls, trying to spend as much time as we could with Preston as a family, there were many nights that we found ourselves stopping at Target at 10-11 at night to grab some things that we needed or wanted,.
 What we realized we missed while inpatient over the next 6 months was the weekly wish list program that we were fortunate to have at Texas Children's.

-The goal for Preston’s league is to provide a weekly wish list program to all patients and families on the Duke Pediatric Bone Marrow inpatient Floor.
+The goal for Preston’s league is to provide a weekly wish list program to all patients and families on the Duke Pediatric Transplant and Cellular Therapy inpatient Floor.

-Our Weekly Wish List Program provides all pediatric bone marrow patients and their caregivers with an opportunity to request on a weekly basis special grocery or comfort items that they might desire.
+Our Weekly Wish List Program provides all pediatric transplant and cellular therapy patients and their caregivers with an opportunity to request on a weekly basis special grocery or comfort items that they might desire.

 OUR MISSION